tgbugs/protc/README.md

 'internal' representation as well.

+## Request for further specification
+One of the objectives of protc is to facilitate elaboration of the semantics of human readable definitions when a consmuing party does not fully understand a more abbreviated form.
+This also enables the transition from a mnemonic representation to one that is more programitc.
+Thus we should include a directive which can be included as part of the language itself that acts as an error which will result in a 'request for more information' with room for an explanation.
+This may seem like an odd thing to include in the core of a language, however it is a VERY common need that arrises when communicating protocols that fundamentally do not have easily provable semantics.
+These requests for further specification can also serve as a provenance mark indicate when a change to a protocol results in a protocol that should still be considered equivalent, rather than a 'request for change' or something like that (which we probably would not include in the document).

 ## License
 Obviously the language specification cannot be copyrighted and will be released under some completely open license just to make sure.